Former Endemol Shine International Chief Cathy Payne To Head Banijay Rights; Tim Mutimer Set To Exit Role

-EXCLUSIVE: Cathy Payne, former head of Endemol Shine International, is set to head Banijay Rights, the global distribution arm of the Keeping Up With The Kardashians production group.
+EXCLUSIVE: Cathy Payne, former head of Endemol Shine International, is set to head Banijay Rights, the global distribution arm of the Keeping Up With The Kardashians production group, we have learned.

 Deadline understands that the move will see Tim Mutimer, who is Head of Distribution at Banijay Group and CEO of Banijay Rights, exit the role.